Aggressive Philadelphia Truck Accident Lawyer

 The situation is nearly intolerable throughout Pennsylvania – nearly 7,000 heavy truck accidents occur every year, and the number increases annually.
 Although this number may raise your eyebrows, keep in mind that since “heavy trucks” comprise only a portion of the total commercial trucks on the road, the true truck accident count is considerably higher than this.
 The injury count is in the thousands.

 Many legal issues arise in truck accident cases that distinguish them from ordinary traffic accidents.
 For instance, most commercial trucks carry “black boxes,” similar to what you would find on a commercial jet, that records crucial data that can be used to support a truck accident claim.
 Truckers are also subject to detailed regulations, violations of which can support liability if they caused the accident.
+It is to your benefit to discuss your case with a very experienced Philadelphia Truck Accident Lawyer.

 Truck Accident Claims Don’t Enforce Themselves

 Pennsylvania law provides you with a personal injury claim if you were injured in a truck accident caused by someone else.
 Without more, however, a claim is nothing more than an abstract legal right.
 The trick is knowing how to work the system well enough to turn a claim into cash.
-That is where I can help, since that is exactly what I do for a living.
+That is where I can help since that is exactly what I do for a living.
 In fact, I have done nothing else for over two decades now.

 In my 22 years of practicing personal injury law, I have handled more truck accident claims that I can count.
 While they involve certain issues that keep coming up over and over, I have never seen two cases that were exactly alike.
 A top-notch personal injury lawyer will know how to effectively exploit these nuances.
 Nobody, absolutely nobody, is going to take advantage of you – not on my watch anyway.